 Fireplace enclosure completion matches greatly with any other drywall, tile, or veneer project.
-In case of a drywall application, it is simply required to affix the drywall sheets to the enclosure with coarse thread drywall screws or nails.
+In case of a drywall application, it is simply required to affix the drywall sheets to the enclosure with coarse thread drywall screws or nails and a brad nailer.
 Drywall is not able to touch the metal chassis of the fireplace, and trim kits are available to cover the resulting gap.
 Tile or stone can be used on the wall as well.

 For any other installation, a concrete or fiber backer board must be secured to the studs first.
 As long as the fireplace design has a smooth face with no louvers or grills, it is all right for noncombustible tile and stone to cover the metal chassis of a fireplace.
 Grill, louvers, and other vents can’t be covered.
 Any part of the fireplace opening can’t be covered by the finishing material.
 See the manual carefully, please.
 Every fireplace manufacturer states the finishing section which varies from one another.